AgileRL/AgileRL/docs/evolvable_networks/index.rst

           max_latent_dim=128, # Maximum dimension of the latent space representation )

 .. note::
     In AgileRL algorithms, we pass a single ``net_config`` dictionary that includes the ``encoder_config`` and ``head_config`` dictionaries, as well as any other initialisation arguments to the respective network used in the algorithm.
+This becomes more complex in multi-agent settings, where there are multiple networks that can be configured (see :ref:`here <multiagenttraining>` for more details).

 Using Non-Evolvable Networks in an Evolvable Setting